Looking For A Home When Your Name Is Hispanic And Finding Discrimination Instead

 Her hospital is in Roxbury, a lower-income neighborhood in Boston with a large minority population.

-"Right outside of our door here at Boston Medical Center the average life expectancy is 58 years," Sandel says.
+"Right outside of our door here at Boston Medical Center, the average life expectancy is 58 years," Sandel says.
 "You travel 3 miles down to the Back Bay, and the life expectancy is 91 years.
 We know that that is based on your environment."

 So if Latinos and other minority ethnic groups are being discriminated against and end up in neighborhoods with fewer resources because of it, it's discrimination with a real public health concern.

-Stephen Ross, an economist at the University of Connecticut, says there's evidence that housing discrimination against minorities is on the decline.
+Stephen Ross, an economist at the University of Connecticut, says there is evidence that housing discrimination against minorities is on the decline.
 "This happens much less than it used to," he says.

 In his research, white, black and Latino researchers, posing as people looking for a new home, show up to inquire about houses or apartments to rent or buy.
 In 2000, a study found that nearly 7 percent of the time, Latinos were told by landlords that apartments were not available to rent when in fact they were.
 Twelve years later, that happened only 2 percent of the time.

-Ross says that over the past three decades, enforcement efforts by fair housing centers around the country have made a real impact but these efforts continue to find evidence of discrimination.
+Ross says that over the past three decades, enforcement efforts by fair housing centers across the country have made a real impact, but these efforts continue to find evidence of discrimination.

 Douaihi and Smith found a bigger house to accommodate their needs this past spring.
 But when their experience with discrimination comes up, it's still painful.